Skip to main content

 Modifiers are optional.
 A modifier may appear only once per record.
 Unknown modifiers are ignored.

-The "redirect" mechanism
+The "redirect" modifier

 redirect=<domain>